 December 16, 1981, Kentucky dedicated the Bat Cave and Cascade Caverns State Nature Preserves in Carter County.
-The preserve consists of two tracts totaling 146 acres that house and protects the federally endangered Indiana Bat, which has wintering numbers estimated at 28,000.
+The preserve consists of two tracts totaling 146 acres that house and protect the federally endangered Indiana Bat, with wintering numbers estimated at 28,000.

-December 16, 2003, Jenkins native Gary Ronnie Stewart passed away.
-The musician and songwriter is known for his distinctive vibrato voice and his outlaw country sound influenced by southern rock.
+On December 16, 2003, Jenkins native Gary Ronnie Stewart passed away.
+The musician and songwriter is known for his distinctive vibrato voice and his outlaw country sound influenced by Southern rock.
 At the height of his popularity in the mid-1970s, Time Magazine described him as the “King of Honkytonk.”
-He had a series of country chart hits from the mid-to-late 1970s, the biggest of which was She’s Actin’ Single I’m Drinkin’ Doubles, which topped the U.S. country singles chart in 1975.
+He had a series of country chart hits from the mid-to-late 1970s; the biggest was She’s Actin’ Single I’m Drinkin’ Doubles, which topped the U.S. country singles chart in 1975.

 December 16, 2019, Chief Deputy Bobby Wayne Jacobs, Knott County Sheriff’s Office, suffered a fatal heart attack several hours after responding to a barricaded subject who had threatened to kill law enforcement officers.